 – Wow, Lettuce has the nicest family ever.
 Even her little brother is a sweetheart.
 No wonder Lettuce is so kind.

 – As much as I’m liking this episode so far, I saw the ‘she stole my doll’ twist from the instant she invited Lettuce over to make a doll.
 Not only is it predictable, but I saw this exact same plotline in an episode/chapter of Hell Girl a little while ago.
-There was a young woman who was an up and coming chef and she had this mentor-like person.
-The mentor was faltering in his creativity, so he stole the new signature recipe she had made and passed it off as his own to bring more life back into his career.

 I’m almost certain this episode doesn’t end with Ayano being sent to hell by Hell Girl, though.